garrardkitchen/blog/content/posts/npm-issues-e401-cert_not_yet_valid.md

 docker build -t <image:tag> .
 ```

 Oh no!
-The error returned!
+The error has returned!

 This is the Dockerfile: